Home for Global Students

 Living in Queen Anne

-As one of the safest places to live in Seattle, Queen Anne North is a vibrant, secure neighborhood along the picturesque Lake Washington Canal.
+Lots of people wonder whether Queen Anne, Seattle, is safe.
+The answer is yes.
+As one of the safest places to live in Seattle, it is a vibrant neighborhood along the picturesque Lake Washington Canal.
 Its proximity to the lively city center and its short distance from downtown Seattle, Uptown, and Belltown make it an ideal location for students.
 With Seattle Pacific University nearby, the area fosters a strong sense of community.
 Residents can enjoy top-rated recreational facilities such as the Interbay Golf Center and David Rogers Park, which boast playgrounds, tennis courts, running tracks, and ball fields.
 This safest neighborhood in Seattle also offers a variety of convenient shopping options, including Trader Joe’s and Ken’s Market.

 #5 Portage Bay

 Portage Bay ranks in the 24th percentile for safety.
 The crime rate is 23.66 per 1,000 residents annually.
+Worth noting is that Portage Bay has a violent crime rate of 73% lower than the national average, which proves its reputation as one of the safest Seattle neighborhoods.
 In the eastern part of the city, the likelihood of falling victim to crime is as low as 1 in 65.
 In terms of crime types, here are the number of crimes per 1,000 Loyal Heights residents in a standard year:

 1. Assault: 1 per 1,000 residents